Cheap Permutation Testing: Experiments

 \section{Experiments}

 We now complement our methodological development and theoretical analysis with a series of synthetic experiments exploring the practical benefits of cheap testing.
-We implemented all tests in Cython using nominal level $\alpha=0.05$, $\numperm = 1279$ permutations, and a common interface and library of functions to enable a consistent comparison of computational complexity.
-For each experiment, we display average rejection rates and $95\%$ Wilson confidence intervals over $10000$ independent replications.
+We implemented all tests in Cython using nominal level $\alpha=0.05$ and a common interface and library of functions to enable a consistent comparison of computational complexity.
+For each experiment, we display average rejection rates and $95\%$ Wilson confidence intervals over $2500$ independent replications with $B=299$ permutations for Higgs boson testing and $10000$ independent replications with $B=1279$ permutations otherwise.
 Python and Cython code replicating all experiments can be found at \url{https://github.com/microsoft/cheap-permutations}, and supplementary experimental details can be found in \cref{sec:additional_plots}.